siraben/freenode-exodus/readme.md

 - [ZNC](https://wiki.znc.in/index.php?title=FAQ&curid=116&diff=2806&oldid=2771)
 - Zsh

-## Projects and channels that have stayed on Freenode
+## Projects and channels that have decided to stay on Freenode

-More difficult to find are projects that have stayed, please let me know.
+More difficult to find are projects that have decided to stay, please let me know.

 - GnuPG
 - #freenode (duh)